 Remember, unless you’re doing a live stream, you’ll have the opportunity to edit your video before posting it to your YouTube channel.
 Feel free to go a little overboard with your scripting, because once you see the full video, you’ll have a better idea of what works and what doesn’t.

 Whether you write a full YouTube video script or just give yourself a few key talking points, you’ll need to practice a few times before walking on set.
 This might sound like a rehearsal, but it’s part of the writing process — the part where you make sure your written content sounds right when spoken aloud.
 If you notice any awkward points or uncomfortable phrasing, now is your chance to make necessary edits so you don’t stumble when the camera’s rolling.

 Step 5: Kill Your Darlings

 After filming your video, it’s time to employ that oldest and perhaps most dreaded piece of writing advice: Kill your darlings.
 A “darling” might be an excellently delivered line or even an entire section of your video — but if it’s not contributing to your overall goal, it needs to go.
 Editing out these parts of your YouTube script will only make your content stronger and more valuable to your audience.
+You can enhance your videos with various editing tools such as adding a green screen video background, color grading, or transitions.
 Just remember to have a box of tissues handy, because as all writers can attest, killing your darlings tends to be a tragic affair.